 Otter Point Trail – Gold Beach, Oregon

-Otter Point is another short, easy trail, and one of the best hikes on the Oregon Coast for low effort views!
+Otter Point may be short, but the views are truly amazing.
+It’s one of the best hikes on the Oregon Coast for low effort views!
 From the parking lot, you’ll walk an easy, but scenic path to the beach, where you can sand on the high cliffs and marvel at the rocky formations down below.

 Length: 0.5 miles round trip

 Secret Beach in the Samuel H. Boardman Scenic Corridor is hard to find – hence the name!
 This is one of the best hikes on the Oregon Coast if you want to explore a secluded beach.
 The trail is steep, but during the rainy months, you can spot a waterfall along the way.
 The beach is gorgeous, especially at sunset!